-Rackspace Cloud Essentials - Transferring Your Domain to be Served from Rackspace Cloud
+Rackspace Cloud Essentials - Enable your domain to be served from Rackspace Cloud

-In the previous article you learned how to identify the Rackspace Cloud Nameservers, and that you will have to update them with your current domain registrar in order to transfer an existing domain to be served from your new Cloud Server.
-For many of our customers, that is all the information they will need to get going.
-For those of you who have never been through this process before we will go into more detail on how DNS works, and how to transfer and test your domain.
-Here are the answers to some basic questions about transferring your domain to Rackspace.
+In the previous article you learned how to identify the Rackspace Cloud Nameservers, and that you need to update them with your current domain registrar in order to enable an existing domain to be served from your new Cloud Server.

-So in order to host a domain from your Cloud Server, you will need to have already registered it at a domain registrar, and then transfer it to Rackspace.
+In order to host a domain from your Cloud Server, you first need to register it at a domain registrar and then enable it at Rackspace.

 What is a name server?